Analysis | What to Expect From Zimbabwe’s First Vote Post-Mugabe

 4. What are Zimbabwe’s economic prospects after the election?

 Whoever wins will face a mammoth task resuscitating a dysfunctional economy.
 In 2000, Mugabe’s government authorized the often-violent seizure of about 4,500 mostly white-owned commercial farms to redistribute to black citizens in a land-reform program that resulted in a collapse of agricultural output.
-Mass emigration and hyperinflation followed.
-The unemployment rate is estimated at more than 90 percent.
+Mass unemployment, emigration and hyperinflation followed.
 A cash crisis limits withdrawals from banks and the government’s ability to pay state workers on time.
 While rebuilding will take years, a credible election could unlock pent-up investment demand in agriculture and mining.
 The country was once known as an agricultural powerhouse, has the world’s biggest platinum reserves after South Africa and also has deposits of gold, coal and iron ore.

 Zanu-PF says it wants to attract $5 billion a year in foreign direct investment; last year Zimbabwe secured $289 million, according to the United Nations Conference on Trade and Development.
-The ruling party is promising to respect property rights and maintain a stable and predictable business environment, though it also intends ensuring that the retail industry is reserved for indigenous people and forcing mineral producers to process part of their output within the country to create jobs.
-Its other pledges including introducing a favorable tax system, ensuring the judiciary is transparent and independent, and delivering 1.5 million homes over the next five years to address housing shortages.
+The ruling party has promised to respect property rights and maintain a stable and predictable business environment, though it also intends ensuring that the retail industry is reserved for indigenous people and forcing mineral producers to process part of their output within the country to create jobs.
+Its other pledges include ensuring the judiciary is transparent and independent and delivering 1.5 million homes over the next five years to address housing shortages.

-The MDC-led alliance has focused on the need to modernize the government, rebuild the country’s crumbling infrastructure, improve the health and education system and increase access to water and electricity.
-It intends trimming the size of the cabinet, selling off or closing many state companies, introducing a flat corporate tax rate and enacting new laws to encourage foreign investment and make it easier to do business.
+The MDC-led alliance focused on the need to modernize the government, rebuild the country’s crumbling infrastructure, improve the health and education system and increase access to water and electricity.
+It says it would trim the size of the cabinet, sell off or close many state companies, introduce a flat corporate tax rate and enact new laws to encourage foreign investment and make it easier to do business.
 The MDC says it would compensate white farmers whose land was seized under Mugabe.
 It plans to scrap so-called bond notes that the government introduced to ease cash shortages, with a longer-term goal of joining a monetary pact with four countries that peg their currencies to South Africa’s rand.

-• A Bloomberg story on what it will take to fix the mess in Zimbabwe and another on how the return of Western observers is helping rekindle hopes for a credible vote.
+• A Bloomberg story on what it will take to fix the mess in Zimbabwe and another on how the voting went.

 • The ruling party’s election manifesto.